The Voice (American TV series) season 25: Battles

 The second stage of the show, the battles, aired from March 18 through March 26, 2024, consisting of episodes 7 through 10.
 In this round, the coaches pitted two of their artists in a singing match and then select one of them to advance to the next round.
 For the third consecutive season, there were no guest advisors for the battles, which meant the artists were mentored solely by their coaches.

 Losing artists may be "stolen" by another coach, becoming new members of their team, or can receive a playoff pass from their coach, remaining a part of their original team and directly advancing to the playoffs.
-The four coaches are allowed to either offer a playoff pass or to steal a losing artist in a battle; but, if a coach uses their playoff pass, it overrides the steals.
+The four coaches are allowed to either offer a playoff pass or to steal a losing artist in a battle; however, if a coach uses their playoff pass, it overrides the steals.

 At the end of this round, seven artists remained on each team; five were the battle winners, one was stolen from another coach; and one received a playoff pass.
 In total, 24 artists advanced to the knockouts, while four artists directly advanced to the playoffs.